CigarsSmoker/Clone/Using-uBlock-with-uMatrix.md

-_[I need to revise this article, it was heavily edited by someone else and I don't agree with some stuff in there -- and I do not even agree with my original version, since uBlock had changed a lot since the time this was written.]_
+_[I need to revise this article, it was heavily edited by someone else and I don't agree with some stuff in there -- and I do not even agree with my original version, as uBlock had changed a lot since the time this was written.]_

 ***